by Cat, August, 2007 (updated September, 2007, June 2008, May 2010)

 - single + lattice top crust: 2 cups whole spelt (or 1 ½ cup spelt, 1/2 cup white), 1 tsp salt, 10 ½ Tbsp total butter (4 Tbsp melted, 6 ½ Tbsp cold), 1 Tbsp yogurt, 1-2 Tbsp warm water

 10″ round quiche pan (single-crust)

 1 ½ cups whole grain spelt flour (or 1 cup whole, ½ cup white), ½ tsp salt, ½ – ¾ tsp Rapadura (optional), 7 Tbsp butter (3 Tbsp melted, 4 Tbsp cold), 1 – 1 ½ Tbsp yogurt, 1 – 3 Tbsp warm water (or more if using wheat)

-NOTE: this flour mix has higher percentage of spelt, so needs less relative moisture than either the 9″ or 9×13″ pan versions.
+NOTE: this flour mix uses spelt, so needs less relative moisture than either the 9″ or 9×13″ pan versions.
 If using wheat flour, will need about 1 Tbsp additional water, Also makes a bit more than needed for the quiche pan, unless you want a thick crust.

 - This recipe was tested 4/28/13 using part wheat, part quinoa flour and almond meal, rather than spelt.
 See Peach Kuchen testing.
 I’ve not tested this with spelt, but it would likely need less water.
 Start with 2 tsp and add more as needed, 1 tsp at a time.